CDLUC3/resync/README.md

 - URIs have a minimum length of 12 and a max of 2048 characters.
 - Priorities must be in the range 0.0-1.0 (inclusive)

-None of these are currently enforced by `resync`, although it wouldn't be too hard to implement.
+None of these are currently enforced by `resync`, although they wouldn't be too hard to implement.

 ### `Ln`, `Md`, and `hash`